Our most powerful noise cancelling headphones yet

 Whether you’re in an airport or a library, you can also choose just how much you want to hear (or don’t) by adjusting the levels of noise cancellation.
 And remember, sharing is caring.
 You can connect two wireless Bose headphones, so you and your friend can listen to the same thing at the same time.
 Hope you have a good playlist lined up.

 Continuously measures, compares and reacts to outside noise.
 Then cancels it with the opposite signal.

-Just press and hold the Action button, and start a conversation with your Assistant.
+Just press and hold the Action button, and start a conversation with Alexa or the Google Assistant.